PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-11 08:29:45
+Last updated: 2024-04-11 08:30:20
-Random Quote: Kids, you can't cling to the past.
-Because no matter how tight you hold on... it's already gone. - Ted Mosby
+Random Quote: Life hurts.
+The moment you think you've got it all, it smacks you in the face. - Lucien